blakeblackshear/frigate/docs/docs/configuration/birdseye.md

 ### Custom Birdseye Icon

 A custom icon can be added to the birdseye background by provided a file `custom.png` inside of the Frigate `media` folder.
 The file must be a png with the icon as transparent, any non-transparent pixels will be white when displayed in the birdseye view.
+We recommend keeping the size of the photo at 180x180
 ### Birdseye view override at camera level

 If you want to include a camera in Birdseye view only for specific circumstances, or just don't include it at all, the Birdseye setting can be set at the camera level.